LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/launch-checklist.rst

 .. figure:: figures/form-starting-point.png
    :alt: Image showing the form and the box stating that more information is needed before launch.

+.. admonition:: Note

+   If you open up your browser's dev tools, you may see a warning stating that the ``require`` statement in ``scriptHelpers.js`` is not working.
+   This is okay!
+That ``require`` statement is necessary for the autograder to function and this warning will not impact your site's ability to function.

 Adding Validation
 -----------------